salbaroudi/30s_Challenge/README.md

 Users select a *difficulty level* to begin the game.

-The user must mentally perform a series of calculations in a given time-frame, and arrive at the correct final answer.
+The user must mentally perform a series of calculations, and arrive at the correct final answer.

 Once done, the user types in the answer and the app verifies it (Success / Fail).